 K-Electric Limited (KE) is a vertically integrated power utility responsible for generation, transmission and distribution of electricity in Karachi and its adjoining areas including Dhabeji and Gharo in Sindh and Hub, Uthal, Vindar and Bela in Balochistan.
 KES Power is the major shareholder of the company.
 KES Power is a consortium of Abraaj Group of United Arab Emirates, Al-Jomaih of Saudi Arabia and National Industries Group (NIG) of Kuwait which holds majority in KEL.
 Shanghai Electric Power (SEP) intends to acquire up to 66.4% stake in KEL.
 The transaction is subject to receipt of requisite regulatory and other approvals including National Security Clearance (NSC) Certificate from the GoP.
-KE has received fresh public announcement of intention (PAI) to acquire 66.4% stake from SEP on 30th September 2019.
+A fresh Public Announcement of Intention (PAI) to acquire 66.4% stake in KE was made by SEP on 30th September 2019.